zhang-mickey/computational-geometry/README.md

 # KD Tree

+## K-d tree

+as K-D tree need  presort operator,so kd-tree for a set of n points uses O(n) storage and can be con structed in O(nlogn) time.

+A kd-tree for a set P of n points in the plane uses O(n) storage and can be built in O(nlogn) time.
+A rectangular range query on the kd-tree * takes O(n+k) time, where k is the number of reported points

+## range tree

+range tree, which has a better query time, namely O(log2n+k).
+The price we have to pay for this improvement is an increase in storage from O(n) for kd-trees to O(nlogn) for range trees.

 **Describe algorithms to insert and detele points from a kd-tree.In your algorithm you do not need to take care of rebalancing the structure**